xiaoyeziji/ide/intl.en-US/User Guide/Data integration/FAQ/How to troubleshoot data integration problems?.md

 The DataX engine encountered an error when running.
 For details, see the error diagnostic information after DataX stops running

-java.lang.ClassCastException：com.alibaba.fastjson.
+java.lang.ClassCastException: com.alibaba.fastjson.
 Jsonobject cannot be cast to  java.lang.String

 Troubleshooting: